 - Speed up the appearance of progress

-  - Pay for 2x the number of people you need
+- Pay for twice the amount of people you need

 - Gather approximate data based on meaningless metrics

 Then Scrum is exactly what you’re looking for!

 “Oh you had problems with Scrum at your last employer?
 Well, that’s not real Scrum.”